callstackincubator/rock/website/src/docs/github-actions/ios.md

 ## Tester Builds For Devices

-This action from RNEF builds an IPA (`.ipa`) file in release variant suitable for testing.
+Builds an IPA (`.ipa`) file in release variant suitable for testing.
 Requires signing.

 ### Prerequisites